divvun/giellakbd-ios/README.md

 ## Dependencies

 Download [sentry-cocoa](https://github.com/getsentry/sentry-cocoa/releases).
-Unzip somewhere, take all files in `Carthage/build/iOS` and paste them into the base directory of this repo.
+Unzip somewhere, take all files in `Carthage/build/iOS` and paste them into the `Support/` directory of this repo.

 To enable Sentry, add a `SentryDSN` key to the `HostingApp/Supporting Files/Info.plist` file.